ceroytres/ipython-notebooks/README.md

 # ipython-notebooks
-a set of spiffy ipython notebooks
+a couple of notebooks I wrote when bored... :/